Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 a.make a new page /booking for <Private /> Component b.In the Component I call Home and Booking c.Call my use Context and check addreess if greate or equal with two(noted)

+commit 102
+change main to turboremoval(noted) stuck problem in cors(noted) need difference api for cors(noted) fetch revie from the back and send to the react(noted)